Blendify/blender-manual/blender_docs/manual/render/cycles/materials/volume.rst

 Real world effects such as scattering in clouds or subsurface scattering require many scattering bounces.
 However unbiased rendering of such effects is slow and noisy.
 In typical movie production scenes only 0 or 1 bounces might be used to keep render times under control.
-The effect you get when rendering with 0 volume bounces is what is known as "single scattering", the effect from more bounces is "multiple scattering".
+The effect you get when rendering with zero volume bounces is what is known as "single scattering", the effect from more bounces is "multiple scattering".

 For rendering materials like skin or milk, the subsurface scattering shader is an